abinit/abinit/doc/tutorial/base1.md

 ## Computation of the interatomic distance (method 1)

-Starting from now, everytime a new input variable is mentioned, you should read the corresponding descriptive section in the ABINIT help file.
+Starting from now, every time a new input variable is mentioned, you should read the corresponding descriptive section in the ABINIT help file.

 We will now complete the description of the meaning of each term: there are